lukehunter/ssgallery_net/README.md

 The resulting folder can be transferred via FTP to a webhost and you are done my man.

 ## Deployment Steps
+### 1. Prepare files
+ssgallery expects a folder structure like the following:

 - pictures
   - gallery1
     - album1